Many Indians are getting heavier and unhealthier by the day.

 The outer thighs typically may be least expensive liposuction surgery to perform.

-When talking about the cost of liposuction in general, it’s hard to pinpoint a specific number, as it differs greatly for different people.
+When talking about the cost for fat removal surgery in general, it’s hard to pinpoint a specific number, as it differs greatly for different people.

 However, the general amount for liposuction surgery ranges from ₹90,000 – ₹3,50,000 ($1,400 – $5,000 Approximately)